arthurj972/movie-library/README.md

 You need to pass your [The Movie DB](https://www.themoviedb.org/settings/api) token on `/api/.env`:`MOVIEDB_TOKEN` file.\
 It's the **token**, not *api key*.

+If you have problem with CORS, please allowed on your browser.\
+With this [this extension](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino) for example.

 ## Docker Compose

 Deploy this stack with `docker-compose` !
 It contains: